-Teenagers tend to use media in a different way from adults.
-Understanding what your child does online will help you guide your child to make sensible choices.
+Children and teenagers tend to use digital media differently from adults.
+Understanding what your child views and does online will help you guide your child towards sensible choices about digital media use.

 Online activities – such as social networking, participating in online communities and chatting online – connect your child with others.
 This kind of communication can support your child’s existing friendships by giving her ways to stay in touch with friends after school hours.
 Strong friendships are important in helping your child adapt to the stresses of adolescence.

 Using a range of media gives your child the chance to learn different communication skills.
 These skills are important at school and work, and in your child’s social life.

 Creating content gives your child the chance to work on his creativity in a fun environment.
 It also gives him opportunities to express his opinions and contribute to debates, which can be important to his sense of self-worth and his sense of community.
 This can empower him to change his world for the better.

 Blogs and online communities give your child the opportunity to develop skills in reading, writing and critical thinking.

 Playing video games – including violent games – has many creative, social and emotional benefits.
 They positively influence young people’s feelings, self-esteem, optimism, vitality, resilience, engagement, relationships, sense of competence, self-acceptance and social connections.
 And teenagers say they often use games to help them deal with anger, frustration and stress.

 Your child can learn about and express her views on personal and community issues that concern her, such as community safety, climate change or relationship problems, through websites, blogs and social networking sites.